Most homeowners need homeowners insurance to get a mortgage. But what if you rent? Is renters insurance worth the investment?

 Most likely, yes.
 Why?
 Because renters insurance is surprisingly affordable.
 According to the Insurance Agents and Brokers of America, the average cost for renters insurance is only $12 per month, or $144 per year.
 While all policies differ, that minimal investment covers approximately $30,000 of property coverage and $100,000 of liability coverage.
 Not a bad rainy-day plan.
 Of course, plans differ and the higher your deductible, the lower your premium.

-Renters insurance covers all your beloved property, electronics and keepsakes inside your apartment.
+Renters insurance covers all your beloved property, electronics, and keepsakes inside your apartment.
 While your landlord’s homeowner’s insurance covers the actual building (inside and out), it doesn’t cover your laptop.

 While some renters insurance covers roommates, typically all parties need to be explicitly on the policy to be covered.
 Even so, it certainly would be less messy to have your own policy.
 Like all roommate living issues, sharing can be dicey, especially when determining who pays what.
 For instance, if your deductible is $500 and only your roommate’s room got flooded – should you have to pony up half the cash?